Partial regularity for the Navier-Stokes-Fourier system: Introduction

 The partial regularity up to the boundary for the N-S-F system is still another open problem, since the study for N-S equations is provided by a constant viscosity in order to request that the spatial derivative of second order, $\nabla^2 { u }$, belongs to a convenient mixed Lebesgue space, namely $L^{{9\over 8},{3\over 2}}(Q_T)$ \cite{seregin,tim} what in the present study does not happen.
 Even in the study of parabolic equations the partial regularity up to the boundary is proved by means of the existence of $\partial_t u\in L^2(Q_T)$ \cite{ark}.
 Once more such regularity does not occur in the present study.

 Let $\Omega \subset \mathbb R^n$ be a bounded open domain, $\partial\Omega$ its boundary, and $T>0$.
 Let us consider the initial boundary value problem of the N-S-F system:

 where $\theta$ represents the temperature, $\bf u$ the velocity of the fluid and $D{\bf u}={1\over2}(\nabla {\bf u} +\nabla{\bf u}^T)$, $p$ denotes the pressure, $\mu$ the viscosity, $\bf f$ denotes the given external body forces, $k$ denotes the conductivity assumed to be a fixed positive constant, and ${\bf u}_0$ and $\theta_0$ are some given functions.
 For simplicity, the density and the heat capacity are constants assumed equal to one and we do not consider the existence of the external heat source, since the heating dissipative term is the main mathematical difficulty.
 The product of two tensors is given by $D:\tau=D_{ij}\tau_{ij}$ (in Einstein's convention) and the norm by $|D|^2=D:D$.
+The boundary conditions in (\ref{U3}) deal with the linear Navier law describing the slip fluid-boundary interaction and for the sake of clarity we found convenient that is assumed homogeneous Dirichlet condition for the temperature.
+Here ${\bf n}=(n_i)$ denotes the unit outward normal to $\partial\Omega$, $u_N,{\bf u}_T$ are the normal and the tangential components of the velocity vector, respectively, $\tau_T=\tau\cdot {\bf n}-\tau_N{\bf n}$ is the tangential component of the deviator stress tensor $\tau=\mu(\theta) D{\bf u}$, and $h$ denotes the friction coefficient.

-The outline of the paper is as follows.
+The organization of the paper is as follows.
 Next section is concerned to the presentation of the appropriate functional framework and the main results.
-The Section \ref{s3} is devoted to the proof of some auxiliary results introduced at Section \ref{ar}.
+Section \ref{s3} is devoted to the proof of some auxiliary results introduced at Section \ref{ar}.
 In Section \ref{r4}, we prove the partial regularity result (Theorem \ref{main}).
 Finally an estimate to the parabolic Hausdorff dimension on the set of the singularities for the fluid velocity is provided in Section \ref{fim}.
+The optimal estimate is still an open problem.